Receptionist Visa Sponsorship Jobs in New York

 Which visa types are most common for receptionist roles in New York?

-Receptionist roles in New York most commonly involve H-1B sponsorship when the position is tied to a specialized industry context and the employer can demonstrate a specialty occupation requirement.
+Receptionist roles in New York most commonly involve H-1B visa sponsorship when the position is tied to a specialized industry context and the employer can demonstrate a specialty occupation requirement.
 TN visas apply to Canadian and Mexican nationals in qualifying professional categories.
 O-1 visas are rare for this role.
-Many international candidates in New York also enter through employer-sponsored L-1 transfers within multinational companies that have U.S. offices.
+Many international candidates in New York also enter through employer-sponsored L-1 visa transfers within multinational companies that have U.S. offices.

 Which cities in New York have the most receptionist sponsorship jobs?